redis-developer/agents-redis-lang-graph-workshop/Readme.md

 On the trail, you might need to ask for help to get specific contextual information necessary to answer certain types of questions.

 **question**: You’ve encountered a dense forest near the Blue Mountains, and your party is unsure how to proceed.
 There is a fork in the road, and you must choose a path.
-Which way will you go?
+Which way will you go? <br>
-**answer**: B
+**answer**: B <br>
 **options**: [A: take the northern trail, B: take the southern trail, C: turn around, D: go fishing]

 steps: